ikmb/eagleimp/README.md

 2. Phasing and imputation are always performed against a **haplotype reference**.
 A prominent and freely available reference is the **1000 Genomes** reference panel at
 <ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/>.<br>
-Reference files can be either in _.vcf.gz_, _.bcf_ or in our own _.qref_ format.
+Reference files must be in our own _.qref_ format, but reference files in _.vcf.gz_ or _.bcf_ format can easily be converted using the ```--makeQref``` switch.
 A reference file must not contain data from more than one chromosome.
 So, ideally, you should have one reference file ready per chromosome.
-If you are using a _.vcf.gz_ or _.bcf_ reference file, the file must be **indexed** using either _tabix_ or _bcftools_.<br>
+If you are using a _.vcf.gz_ or _.bcf_ reference file, the file must be **indexed** using either _tabix_ or _bcftools_ before conversion.<br>
+We have prepared the 1000 Genomes GRCh37/hg19 release in _.qref_ format available for download at <https://hybridcomputing.ikmb.uni-kiel.de/downloads>.<br>
 **NOTE:** EagleImp requires the reference file be named after the chromosome it contains at the beginning of its filename, i.e. the **filename must start with the chromosome number** (or chromosome name in case of X and Y, although 23 and 24 is also allowed).
 A preceding "chr" is also allowed.<br>
-**NOTE:** If you use a VCF/BCF reference file, the chromosome encodings in your target and the reference must be the same.
-This is a restriction imposed by the HTSlib reader (that also applies to the original Eagle2).
-We recommend using a Qref that eliminates this restriction (see _Qref format_ below).
-We have prepared the 1000 Genomes GRCh37/hg19 release in _.qref_ format available for download at <https://hybridcomputing.ikmb.uni-kiel.de/downloads>.

 3. Finally, you need your target data in an **indexed** _.vcf(.gz)_ or _.bcf_ file.
 Again, a target file must not contain data from more than one chromosome.
 Please note the special instructions for chromosomes X and Y below if you want to impute data from these chromosomes.

 Phasing and imputation are then simply started as in the example:
 ```
-$ eagleimp --geneticMap <path/to/genetic_map.file> --ref <path/to/chrN.reference.file.vcf.gz/.qref> --target <path/to/target.vcf.gz>
+$ eagleimp --geneticMap <path/to/genetic_map.file> --ref <path/to/chrN.reference.file.qref> --target <path/to/target.vcf.gz>
 ```
 After successful imputation you will find a file <path/to/target.imputed.vcf.gz> in your target folder.
 The *.vcf.gz* format is the default output format.
 A different format, e.g. *.bcf*, can be specified with the "--vcfOutFormat" option, and a different output prefix with the "-o" option.
 Please see "eagleimp --help" for more information about the available options.